 2. Thomas Riley Marshall - Indiana Historical Bureau.
 (Submitted on November 21, 2012, by Bill Pfingsten of Bel Air, Maryland.)

 3. Photos of Dedication (Courtesy - Indiana Historical Bureau):.
 (Submitted on January 23, 2013.)

 4. IHB Annotations.
 The Indiana Historical Bureau provides annotations for the text of the marker on their website.
 (Submitted on December 12, 2013.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 15, 2012, by Duane Hall of Abilene, Texas.
-This page has been viewed 444 times since then and 24 times this year.
+This page was last revised on November 20, 2020.
+It was originally submitted on November 15, 2012, by Duane Hall of Abilene, Texas.
+This page has been viewed 573 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on November 15, 2012, by Duane Hall of Abilene, Texas.
-4. submitted on July 13, 2015, by Duane Hall of Abilene, Texas. • Bill Pfingsten was the editor who published this page.
+4. submitted on July 13, 2015, by Duane Hall of Abilene, Texas.
+5. submitted on November 20, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.